 Gas Hike Hits California Hard

-``It angers me,″ said Robert Sumber, 39, who was filling up a car instead of his gas-guzzling pickup truck on Thursday to try to save money. ``You need to drive here.
+``It angers me,″ added Robert Sumber, 39, who was filling up a car Thursday instead of his gas-guzzling pickup truck. ``You need to drive here.
 What can you do?″

-``Some of the parents are expressing the anger because they are now having to decide, make a choice between purchasing gasoline and milk,″ said the Rev. Lowe Barry, one of the activists. ``Gas is nearly $2 a gallon and milk is at least $3.50 a gallon.″
+``Some of the parents are expressing the anger because they are now having to decide, make a choice between purchasing gasoline and milk,″ said the Rev. Lowe Barry, a community activist. ``Gas is nearly $2 a gallon and milk is at least $3.50 a gallon.″

-Steve Asmann, owner of two Exxon stations in Pleasanton, a city of 60,000 in Northern California, raised his prices an average of 12 cents a gallon Wednesday and was selling his premium for $1.99 and nine-tenths.
+Steve Asmann, owner of two Exxon stations in Pleasanton, a city of 60,000 in the eastern San Francisco Bay area, raised prices an average of 12 cents a gallon Wednesday.
+Premium was going for $1.99.9.